Capillary/ecom-api-document/source/includes/_customer.md

 Parameter |	Type | Description
 --------- | ----- | -----------
 AccessToken | string | An object or string that identifies the current user.
-Access token is required for making customer related API calls such as validate token, update customer details, update profile attributes, and so on issued_at | date-time | The date and time when the access token was generated for the user
+Access token is required for making customer related API calls such as validate token, update customer details, update profile attributes, and so on issued_at | date-time |  Date and time of generation of the access token